-- Ratio of the securities traded to GDP (total value traded/GDP) - ✤ The turnover ratio (ie % value of share traded/market capitalization).
+- Ratio of the securities traded to GDP (total value traded/GDP) - The turnover ratio (ie % value of share traded/market capitalization).

 Macroeconomic instability in the country has continued to be a hindrance in the effective operations of the Nigerian capital market indicators and its use to access the market operations at large.
 Macroeconomic policies that would ensure long-term stability are essential in attracting a sustainable long term investments.
-Such policies should be conducive to both savings and investment through growth in market size, liquidity, efficiency and market concentration which should stimulate growth in the economy.
-Policies must ensure an attractive long-term yield for equities in comparison with other domestic and foreign investment alternatives.
+Such policies should be conducive to both savings and investment through growth in market size. liauidity. efficiency and market concentration which should stimulate growth in the economy.
+Policies must ensure an attractive long-term yield for equities in comparison with domestic and foreian other investment alternatives.
 Frequent fluctuations in exchange rates and negative real rates of return on investments often force investors to move to other investment outlets or out of the economy entirely.

-Financial market and by implication financial development according to Odo et al (2016) is essential for the overall growth of an economy and should constitute an important aspect of public policy.
+Financial market and by implication financial development according to [3] is essential for the overall growth of an economy and should constitute an important aspect of public policy.

-Since the adoption of the Structural Adjustment Programme (SAP) in 1986, in an attempt to quicken the recovery of the economy from its deteriorating conditions, a great deal of interest has been shown in the activities and development in the financial sector.
+Since the adoption of the Structural Adjustment Programme (SAP) in 1986, in an attempt to quicken the recovery of the economy from its deteriorating conditions, a great deal of interest been shown in the activities and has development in the financial sector.
 This is so because the restructuring of this sector was a central component of the SAP reform.
-A growing body of evidence suggests that financial institutions such as banks and insurance companies and financial markets, stock markets, bond markets, derivative markets and so on, exert a powerful influence on economic development, poverty alleviation, and economic stability (Levine 2005).
+A growing body of evidence suggests that financial institutions such as banks and insurance companies and financial markets, stock markets, bond markets, derivative markets and so on, exert a powerful influence on economic development, poverty alleviation, and economic stability [4].

 Evidences of positive effect of capital market development on economic growth have been reported by some researchers.
-For example, Nazir, Nawaz, & Gilani (2010) report that economic \growth can be attained by increasing the size of the stock market and market capitalization in an emerging market.
-Similarly, Levine & Zervos (1996) show that stock market development is positively and robustly associated with economic growth and development.
-Unfortunately, Nuhiu & Hoti (2011) and Osinubi (2003) report that there are evidences that show that the establishment and development of capital markets in developing countries have contributed more negatively to economic growth, because these countries tend to have high rates of volatility in the prices of securities, market illiquidity, less regulated and organized markets, and volatile macroeconomic environments relative to capital markets in most developed countries.
+For example, [5] report that economic \growth can be attained by increasing the size of the stock market and market capitalization in an emerging market.
+Similarly, [6] show that stock market development is positively and robustly with associated economic growth and development.
+Unfortunately, [7 and 8] report that there are evidences that show that the establishment and development of capital markets in developing countries have contributed more negatively to economic growth, because these countries tend to have high rates of volatility in the prices of securities, market illiquidity, less regulated and organized markets, and volatile macroeconomic environments relative to capital markets in most developed countries.